oliverjam/learn-destructuring/README.md

 );
 ```

-Another nice trick is to combine destructuring with the rest operator (`...`) to pull off just the parameters you need:
+Another nice trick is to combine destructuring with the rest operator (`...`) to pull off just the props you need.
+You can then use the spread operator (also `...`) to copy all the other props onto another JSX element:

 ```jsx
 const TextInput = ({ id, label, ...whateverYouWantToCallTheRest }) => (